CousinoMath/blog/blog/hw-digit-lec-notes-1.md

 ## Conclusions

 I am not going to continue with this setup.
-It&rsquo;s too tedious.
+It’s too tedious.
 My plan for now is maybe LaTeX, until I get my Livescribe pen and paper back.
-I&rsquo;m eying a Surface Pro 4 though.
+I’m eying a Surface Pro 4 though.
 It has the palm rejection due to the non-capacitive pen, and the extra buttons on the pen promise to eliminate a lot of the tedium of handwriting in OneNote.